Protection, Maintenance & Cleaning

 There are different ways to clean soles.
 This depends on the type of material used for the soles.
 Nubikk recommends always first wipe the soles with a soft brush, then clean the soles with a damp cloth and dry them with a dry cloth.
 For the bottom part, a brush can be used.

 The soles of our sneakers can also be cleaned together with the upper part with a leather wash or a shoe cleaner.
 It is recommended to clean the sides of the soles with a toothbrush so that the upper is not damaged.
 The bottom could possibly be cleaned with a larger brush.
 Lastly, dry the entire shoe with a dry cloth.

 Attention!
 This does not count for heels and crepe soles.
 Nubikk recommends cleaning heels and crepe soles with a damp cloth.
 Crepe is a natural type of rubber and therefore requires more cleaning than an average sole.

 Besides the many possibilities mentioned above to remove stains, Nubikk also has good advice for grease stains.
 Grease stains can be removed with talcum powder, because it absorbs fat, hence, making grease stains disappear from suede/nubuck shoes.

 First, sprinkle talcum powder on the stain and let it dry.
 Once dry, the talcum powder can be shaken off, if necessary, the shoe can be brushed with a suede brush.

 Dents and creases

 It is very important that wet shoes are not placed under or on a heater.
-Heat from a heater ensures that leather dries too quickly, hence the material dries out and eventually cracks occur.
-Additionally, the glue on the glued parts can melt, causing it to come loose or crease.
+The heat from a heater ensures that leather dries too quickly, hence the material dries out, and eventually cracks occur.
+Additionally, the glue on the glued parts can melt, causing them to come loose or crease.
 Hence make sure that the shoes have enough time to dry.
 This process can be accelerated with a shoe dryer.
 This device ensures that the shoes get a fresh smell and dry properly.